Moving to Johor Bahru: The Complete 2026 Relocation Guide

 The one most relocators ask about is MM2H.
 The rules have changed several times in recent years and differ between the federal tier and Johor’s own “MM2H Special Economic Zone / Johor-tier” programme.

-We cover this in detail in our dedicated MM2H guide (coming soon).
+We cover this in detail in our dedicated MM2H guide.
 Always confirm current requirements with the official programme before making financial decisions — they change.

 Where to live in JB